meeeejin/til/git/modify-previous-commit-messages.md

 pick a5f4a0d added cat-file
 ```

 We can see the last 3 commits.
-Find the commit message to modify and change 'pick' to 'edit'
+Find the commit message to modify and change `pick` to `edit`

 ```bash
 edit f7f3f6d changed my name a bit